MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetfactorycircuitformatrequestformethod.md

 ## -description

-The **AcxTargetFactoryCircuitFormatRequestForMethod**, given an ACXTARGETFACTORYCIRCUIT object dispatches an ACX request using a WDFREQUEST framework request object.
+The **AcxTargetFactoryCircuitFormatRequestForMethod** function, given an ACXTARGETFACTORYCIRCUIT object dispatches an ACX request using a WDFREQUEST framework request object.

 ## -parameters